signalapp/signal-webrtc-ios/BUILDING.md

     # an extra 1/2 GB or so of branch commits.
     gclient sync --with_branch_heads

-    # You may have to explicitly 'git fetch origin' to pull branch-heads/
+    # OPTIONAL: If that failed, try repeating after running fetch
     git fetch
+    gclient sync --with_branch_heads

     # List available branch heads
     git branch -a